 Warning: This story contains graphic content that may be disturbing to some readers.
 Discretion is advised.

-A family member said Bourdon was in hospital for six days and required 30 staples to his head, and that he was lucky he wasn’t killed.
+The family member said Bourdon, 31, was in hospital for six days and required 30 staples to his head, and that he was lucky he wasn’t killed.

-Bourdon is from Kingston, Ont., and was living with his uncle in Osoyoos before recently finding a place of his own.
+Bourdon is from Kingston, Ont., and was living with his uncle before recently finding a place of his own.

 In a press release issued on Dec.
-24, Osoyoos RCMP said Bourdon had been socializing at a pub with three other men and a women, but left the establishment alone.
+24, Osoyoos RCMP said Bourdon had been socializing at a pub with three other men and a women, but left that establishment alone.

 Shortly after leaving, he was assaulted, with one suspect being identified as a 22-year-old man from Peachland.

-“We are confident this was an isolated incident between the parties and there is no threat to the public,” RCMP Sgt Jason Bayda said in that press release at the time.
+“We are confident this was an isolated incident between the parties and there is no threat to the public,” RCMP Sgt Jason Bayda said in that press release.

 In an interview with Global News, Sage Pub owner Allan Redekopp said Bourdon had been in the pub earlier that night.